OPAL

 After permitting delays, construction of the first 18 houses in Wild Rose Meadow began in 2008.
 To assure quality and save on construction costs, factory stick-built houses were delivered in wall panel sections.
 The 2- and 4-bedroom houses were designed to be the most durable, low maintenance and energy efficient that OPAL had ever built.
 The new neighborhood featured rain gardens and bioswales for storm-water management and the first pervious pavement on the island.
 Local contractors were used throughout.

 In 2009, the first homeowners moved into Wild Rose Meadow – just in time for OPAL’s 20th anniversary celebration.
 Meanwhile the economic crisis of 2008 caused OPAL to pause before launching into the planned second phase of the project.
 With encouragement from long-time supporters and the Orcas community, OPAL decided – for the first time – to borrow the necessary funding from two other island nonprofits in order to maintain momentum, keep crews working, and avoid paying higher costs later.
 Construction of the final 14 houses was completed in 2010.
-Wild Rose Meadow, with a total of 32 homes, remains OPAL’s largest and most diverse neighborhood in terms of ages and incomes.
+Wild Rose Meadow, with a total of 32 homes, became OPAL’s largest neighborhood of ownership homes and its most diverse in terms of ages and incomes.

 Apartment Renovations and a Bumper Crop of Gifted Houses